rodinhart/Cyntax/readme.md

 ## Conditionals

-Coding for mutiple conditionals in JavaScript can become messy.
+Coding for multiple conditionals in JavaScript can become messy.
 For example:

 ```js
 // prettier-ignore